 years, the firm has provided pro bono legal services to the Volunteer Lawyers

-for the Arts, and is the recipient of the VLA’s 2011 “Robert B. Fraser Award
+for the Arts, and a firm partner was the recipient of the VLA’s 2011 “Robert B. Fraser Award

 for Pro Bono Excellence.”

 an organization that provides local residents with a wide range of social